anapsix/dynamicinfradays/user/pages/2015-nyc-home/_speakers/features.md

     - header: <a href="/2015-nyc-programme#nickg">Nick Gauthier</a>
       text: "Nick is an engineer at Codeship working on their container-based Continuous Integration and Delivery platform."
       icon: user
+    - header: <a href="/2015-nyc-programme#timg">Tim Gross</a>
+      text: "Tim is a product manager for Joyent, providers of the Triton Elastic Container Service."
+      icon: user
     - header: <a href="/2015-nyc-programme#boydh">Boyd Hemphill</a>
       text: "Boyd is StackEngine's Director of Evangelism and espouses DevOps practices as they relate to Linux containers."
       icon: user